docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/file_delete.png "File deletion"%}

 Do not forget to press on the modal Save button to validate your modifications.

-##PDF conversion

-DocDokuPLM generates pdf from files attached to a document.
-The majority of word processing formats are supported.

-Here is the exhaustive list of supported formats: odt, ods, odp, odg, odc, odf, odb, odi, odm, doc, docx, ppt, pps, txt, csv, xls, pdf, html, htm, xml, rtf, msg.

-Once generated, the pdf file can be opened from the permalink.
-A front page has been added containing the following informations:

-{% image /assets/images/documentation/dev/en/image61.png "Auto-generated page block title"%}

 #Documents Links Management